 Also known as a Hazelnut Torte.

-This is one of those cakes that rises with air.
+This Hazelnut cake is one of those cakes that rises with incorporating air into the dough.
 The careful folding in of the egg whites makes this cake rise beautifully.

 The first time I made this cake it was a disaster.
 The person who gave me the recipe neglected to give me any direction about careful folding-in of the egg white.
 I thought they forgot about the baking powder or something, I was quite upset while scraping the lumpy flat mess out of my pan.